LosManos/VacheTache/README.md

 ### DateAndTime
 This method returns a date and time where time is hours, minutes and seconds.
 Anything finer grained than a second is 0.

+### Decimal
+This method returns a (C#) [decimal](https://docs.microsoft.com/en-us/dotnet/articles/csharp/language-reference/keywords/decimal).
+There is *not* an overloaded method for creating a decimal in an interval.

 ### Guid
 This method returns a GUID.
 Note that the value might not be valid GUID according to the [5 variants](https://en.wikipedia.org/wiki/Universally_unique_identifier#Versions) there are.